Code-the-Dream-School/python-200/lessons/01_analysis_intro/02_statistics.md

-# Descriptive statistics and distributions
+# Descriptive statistics and Distributions

 ## **Learning Objective**:
 Every dataset tells a story - but without the right tools, we can’t understand it.
 Descriptive statistics and distributions help us summarize, visualize, and see patterns at a glance.